Factoring trinomials when a is equal to 1

 Now, how do we get the second term for each binomial?

-Thus,when factoring trinomials, the trick is to look for factors of 6(last term), that will add up to 5(coefficient of second term)
+Thus, when factoring trinomials, the trick is to look for factors of the last term that will add up to the coefficient of second term.

 6 × 1